BryanTorez/SOC-Analyst-Lab---PDF-Analysis/README.md

 <br />
 <br />
 <br />
 Now if we scroll back up.
 We do have another suspicious element that is called 'AA'.
 Which will automatically launch when this PDF is opened and this is within 'object 3'.
 So let's drill into object three and take a look.
 Here we can see a lot of other elements.
-If we take a look at 'AA' again, we can see that it is pointing over to 28 and if you recall if we go back over to 'object 28' it executes this command right here using command prompt.
+If we take a look at 'AA' again, we can see that it is pointing over to 28 and if you recall if we go back over to 'object 28' it executes this command right here using the command prompt.
 Now we know what happens immediately once the USB is plugged in.
 To recap, once the USB is plugged in it will automatically run this 'readme.pdf' file, which then executes this command prompt with this command. :  <br/>
 <br />
 <img src="https://snipboard.io/s17dvM.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />